 |I draw from fairy tales, comics, religion and quantum physics, and tell made up stories about things that are, and aren’t real; seeing most things as magical including science. |

 She was selected twice for The New Contemporaries exhibition, to which she was also prize winner.
 Has exhibited at Wellcome Collection (London), and world wide.
 Her avant-garde animated films have been screened on television and internationally; winning the Grand Prize at Zagreb International Festival of Animated Film, The Time Out Film Award, and Best Debute Film at the British Film Awards; they are also noted by mythographer Marina Warner, are a part of the BFI Collection and included in The World History Of Animation.

 'Animation, like a mural or piece of street art was something which could bypass the elitism of a mainstream gallery and yet still be challenging and visceral.
 When my first animated films were shown on television I was thrilled, it felt like the last frontier; we didn't have the internet in those days.

-In 2007, I embarked on the '6 Days Goodbye Poems Of Ophelia' project, some of the international poetry soundscapes are currently still in process.
+In 2007, I embarked on the '6 Days Goodbye Poems Of Ophelia' project.
 The project is a living painting in bacteria, a re-telling of the story of Ophelia's death depicted in John Everett Millais' oil painting; seeing her death as a form of beautiful transformation a return to the land.
-The work uses the movement of live bacteria for animation and was created in a sterile laboratory,(commissioned by The Wellcome Trust, science by Dr Simon Park), the poetic soundtracks to the animations are created by the public.
+The work uses the movement of live bacteria for animation and was created in a sterile laboratory,(commissioned by The Wellcome Trust, science by Dr Simon Park), the poetic soundtracks to the animations are created by the public and some of the international poetry soundscapes are currently still in process.

 Flatlanders (2007), an animated video installation premiered in Guildford Cathedral alongside a debate which included, herself and physicists Dr Brian Cox and Dr Jim al Khalili, 'Is Science The New Religion?'
 The work referenced the ancient Greek character of Themis, in connection with the launch of the epic experiment at CERN, incorporating sound taken from the The Large Hadron Collider (LHC), the world’s largest and most powerful particle accelerator.(thanks to Milton Mermikides for sounds).